Cedar Rapids-area residents whose health care providers recommend physical therapy aren’t always sure where to start.

 Seniors can be given other exercises for specific health conditions, such as pelvic exercises for incontinence.

-Above and Beyond Home Health Care makes it even easier to provide Cedar Rapids area residents with physical therapy by visiting client homes, instead of requiring the client to visit the therapist offices themselves.
-This can allow clients to be happy, comfortable and secure while they exercise in their own home.
+Above and Beyond Home Health Care makes it even easier to provide Cedar Rapids area residents with physical therapy by visiting patient homes, instead of requiring the patient to visit the therapist offices themselves.
+This can allow patients to be happy, comfortable and secure while they exercise in their own home.

 For more information about physical therapy options for seniors, visit Above and Beyond Home Health Care .